The 11 best beaches in Portugal

 2. Praia de Odeceixe, Odeceixe

 Amid the wilder shores of the western Algarve, Praia de Odeceixe hits all the right notes, and the scenic headland-backed beach draws both families and surfers.
 Its unique location gives it surprising versatility.
-Lying at the mouth of the Rio Odeceixe, the beach has a sandy riverside section that’s perfect for splashing about without worrying about the pounding surf – ideal for small kids.
+Lying at the mouth of the Rio Odeceixe, the beach has a sandy riverside section that’s perfect for splashing about without worrying about the pounding surf – it's ideal if you're traveling with small kids.
+If it’s waves you seek, you’ll find them by strolling over to the ocean where rideable breaks arrive year-round (though conditions are best in winter).

 Young man standing on a cliff and looking at the sunset by the ocean on Praia Baleal, Portugal, Europe

 About 5km (3 miles) northeast of Peniche on Portugal’s west coast, Praia Baleal is a real showstopper of a beach.
-This stretch of sand is actually a causeway, linking the mainland to the scenic, island-like village of Baleal, which stands atop a craggy headland jutting from the Atlantic Ocean.
+This stretch of sand is actually a causeway, linking the mainland to the scenic, island-like village of Baleal, which stands atop a craggy headland jutting into the Atlantic Ocean.
+The fantastic sweep of sandy beach here is good for swimming both to the north and south of Baleal, as well as surfing and kitesurfing.

 4. Praia da Ilha de Tavira, Tavira